-step Competences: This has enabled me: I can do this very well There is room for improvement l don't how t Manage projects: planning, running and evaluating 1.
-Organisational Prepare activities in the framework of projects respecting deadlines Γ • Respect a budget and financial resources Г skills Evaluate, manage and maintain supplies and equipment bower to far the second of the Read the table Ensure administrative follow-up from right to left Reliably engage myself 100 Assume legal responsibilities Conceptualise: from the idea to reality using creativity, innovation and ambition Γ o D 11.11.4 Review a project and self-assess own role Γ z. ĸesp onsibility, Learn from my own experience and capitalise experiences of others Γ sens e of initiative and Γ Access a completed project Γ anaıy tical skills/ Γ Adapt myself to changes Γ Have a practical sense, optimising available means Γ Accompany new team members Г
+step Competences: This has enabled me: I can do this very well There is room for improvement I don't k how to this Manage projects: planning, running and evaluating 1.
+Organisational Prepare activities in the framework of projects respecting deadlines • Respect a budget and financial resources Г skills Evaluate, manage and maintain supplies and equipment Г Read the table Ensure administrative follow-up from right to left Reliably engage myself Г 6 Assume legal responsibilities Γ Conceptualise: from the idea to reality using creativity, innovation and ambition Γ 2 D ib ilia Review a project and self-assess own role Γ z. kesp onsibility, Learn from my own experience and capitalise experiences of others Г sense of initiative and Anticipate and evaluate a project, analyse risks Γ Assess a completed project anaıy tical skills I SKIIIS Insist on finding solutions in spite of obstacles Adapt myself to changes Γ Г Have a practical sense, optimising available means Γ Accompany new team members Г

-Promote communications: trust, respect, individual participation Promote leadership rotation Delegate and distribute roles Be a good team player, fullfil a mission, apply and execute 3.
-Relationship skills Share information with others • Lead a meeting Management Adapt my language to the audience (young people, adults) Teamwork Listen Communication Present, argue and dialogue in public Conflict Management Maintain constructive relations with partners Testify Identify and prevent conflict risks Manage a (conflict) resolution process, encourage participation, propose solutions Show tact, diplomacy and humility Show cultural and intercultural sensibilities 4.
-Intercultural skills Adapt myself to cultural contexts and manage conflicts based on cultural misunderstandings Encourage and run intercultural exchanges and activities Be creative (drawing, drama, dance, music, singing,) Technical and artistical Animate an activity skills Animate and motivate, adapt myself to my audience Ensure physical and emotional safety of young people Animation Educate: the relationship between the young person and the adult Training Educate: follow-up of personal development of young people Computer Technology Transmit my knowledge and train Environment Be able to use information technology Health And Safety Management Manage documents and data bases Orienteering Use software for visual and animated presentations Camping Use, adapt myself to and respect the environment \sqcup Navigation Have a knowledge of First Aid \sqcup step Now read Orienteer myself \sqcup Now read the table Live in nature from left Organise a camp \sqcup to right in order to Plan a balanced menu explain to a Navigate and orient myself on open sea, maintain a boat recruiter These are my skills: The evidence, I can
+Promote communications: trust, respect, individual participation Promote leadership rotation Delegate and distribute roles $\Box$ Be a good team player, fullfil a mission, apply and execute 3.
+Relationship skills Share information with others Lead a meeting Management Adapt my language to the audience (young people, adults) Teamwork Listen Communication Present, argue and dialogue in public Conflict Management Maintain constructive relations with partners Testify Identify and prevent conflict risks Manage a (conflict) resolution process, encourage participation, propose solutions Show tact, diplomacy and humility Show cultural and intercultural sensibilities 4.
+Intercultural skills Adapt myself to cultural contexts and manage conflicts based on cultural misunderstandings Encourage and run intercultural exchanges and activities C. Taskaisal and autistic Be creative (drawing, drama, dance, music, singing,) Technical and artistic Animate an activity Ш skills Animate and motivate, adapt myself to my audience A Ensure physical and emotional safety of young people Animation Educate: the relationship between the young person and the adult Training Computer Technology Educate: follow-up of personal development of young people Ш Environment Transmit my knowledge and train $\Box$ Health And Safety Management Be able to use information technology $\dashv$ Orienteering Manage documents and data bases $\dashv$ Camping Use software for visual and animated presentations $\dashv$ Navigation Use, adapt myself to and respect the environment $\dashv$ Navigacion Have a knowledge of First Aid $\dashv$ step Now read Orienteer myself $\dashv$ the table Live in nature from left to right in Organise a camp $\dashv$ order to Plan a balanced menu $\dashv$ explain to a Navigate and orient myself on open sea, maintain a boat These ar e my skills: The evidence, I can